 Friday, June 22, is the date for this year's Midsummer Night Festival.
-A celebration that has history in Scandinavian cultures going back to ancient times, Midsummer is held around the time of the summer solstice and is the most celebrated holiday in Scandinavia, apart from Christmas.
+A celebration that has history in Scandinavian cultures going back to ancient times, Midsummer is held around the time of the summer solstice and is the solstice and is the most celebrated holiday in Scandinavia, apart from Christmas.